hadas21/family-time-client/README.md

 # Family Time

-be with your family wherever you go.
+Be with your family wherever you go.
+With Family Time, you can create your own family group and add your loved ones as members in your family.

+---

 ## user stories